 Lamoureux sat on the couch reading Albert Camus.

 "[Normally] a lot of people find my class loud.
 I like to describe it as controlled chaos," Chambers said.
 "Students are all working on so many different things, so it's really hard for them to be quiet, and there is a lot of collaborating, brainstorming and discussing."

 Two students recorded their first podcast about their experiences in the Ontario Hockey League and the mental health challenges associated with the sport.

 Another group of students crafted compost bags to sell at a fundraiser.

-Chambers says her class is structured but enables individual growth and engagement.
+Chambers said her class is structured but enables individual growth and engagement.

-"You definitely have to kind of change your philosophy and the way you think in order to be successful [in the class]," says Mandela Mahatma Singh-Sharp, a Grade 11 student.
+"You definitely have to kind of change your philosophy and the way you think in order to be successful [in the class]," said Mandela Mahatma Singh-Sharp, a Grade 11 student.